chingu-voyages/Handbook/docs/guides/voyage/voyage.md

      All participants in a team will be from the same tier.
 This is the tier you selected on the [Voyage Signup form](https://forms.gle/NkSP7DS3oz4sEzdh8).

+     * Tier 1: Developers, plus Agile Product Owners and/or Scrum Masters if they are available
+     * Tier 2: All roles
+     * Tier 3: All roles

   2. Timezone

      We try to match teams so no two teammates will be more than 2 timezones away from one another.
 This makes it easier to find times for meetings and pair programming sessions.